Items tagged “shoulder”

 Os acromiale is an anatomical variant and represents an unfused accessory center of ossification of the acromion of the scapula.
 Epidemiology Os acromiale is relatively common, seen in ~8% (range 1-15%) of the population 1,2 and can be bilateral in 60% of individuals 5.
 Clinical presentation ...

-Parsonage-Turner syndrome is an acute idiopathic and self-limited brachial neuritis.
-Epidemiology There is male predominance (M:F 2:1 to 11.5:1) 1.
-Patients from 3 months to 85 years old have been reported, but the majority are between the 3rd to 7th decades of life.
-Clinical presentation Th...
+Parsonage-Turner syndrome, also known as neuralgic amyotrophy or idiopathic brachial plexitis, is an acute idiopathic and self-limited brachial neuritis.
+Epidemiology There is a male predominance (M:F 2-11.5:1) 1.
+Patients from 3 months to 85 years old have been reported, but the majority are ...

-Calcific tendinitis (also known as calcific tendinopathy or tendonitis) is a self-limiting condition due to the deposition of calcium hydroxyapatite within tendons, usually of the rotator cuff.
-It is a common presentation of the hydroxyapatite crystal deposition disease (HADD).
-Epidemiology T...
+Calcific tendinitis, also known as calcific tendinopathy or tendonitis, is a self-limiting condition due to the deposition of calcium hydroxyapatite within tendons, usually of the rotator cuff.
+It is a common presentation of hydroxyapatite crystal deposition disease (HADD).
+Epidemiology Typic...

 Rotator cuff interval